SNOMED-Documents/snomed-editorial-guide/organism-naming-conventions.md

   *     * Genus Pleione subgenus Scopulorum (organism)
     * Genus Cypraea subgenus Cypraea tigris (organism)
     * Staphylococcus succinus subspecies casei (organism)

+When the same Scientific Name is used in two different hierarchies (two different kinds of organisms), use the Scientific Name with annotated common name as FSN and PT to prevent confusion.
+A dash may be used to separate the two names.
+Use the common name from the authoritative source.
+If a common name is not listed in the authoritative source, use the NCBI BLAST name as common name in the FSN and PT.
+If a common name is not in either the authoritative source or in the NCBI BLAST names, consult the literature or other resources for a distinguishing name to use in the FSN and PT.
+Synonyms containing official scientific name (with or without taxonomic rank designation) will not be added for these concepts to avoid ambiguity and prevent duplication of the names.

+For example,

+  *     * The genus of bacteria Edwardsiella does not have a common name listed in the authoritative source.
+Therefore, use the NCBI BLAST name "enterobacteria" in the FSN.
+For the genus of animals Edwardsiella, use the common name "sea anemones" from the authoritative source.
+      * 14566004 |Genus Edwardsiella - enterobacteria (organism)|
+      * 1351899003 |Genus Edwardsiella - sea anemones (organism)|

+A description matching the FSN is used as PT.

+Synonyms such as "Genus Edwardsiella" or "Edwardsiella" are not added as acceptable descriptions to any of the concepts.

 ## Preferred Term